UPDATED: EPS plans alternate scheduling for start of school

 If OSDH drops Garfield County back to the yellow, low-risk level Friday, when rankings are released, EPS students will attend class in person on Aug.
 13 and 14.
 There would be no alternate schedule while the county is in yellow level, Floyd's letter states.

-A map of Oklahoma counties that is updated to reflect COVID-19 cases every Friday is available, along with definitions and resources, at https://coronavirus.health.ok.gov/covid-19-alert-system.
+A map of Oklahoma counties (see above) is updated to reflect COVID-19 risk levels, definitions and rescources every Friday at https://coronavirus.health.ok.gov/covid-19-alert-system.

 EPS will continue to update families weekly on any changes reported from the OSDH.